 You can read more about Round-Robin Brainstorming in our free eBook ‘Top 5 Brainstorming Techniques‘.
 Download it now for your PC, Mac, laptop, tablet, Kindle, eBook reader or Smartphone.

 - There are some downsides to brainstorming in a group setting, specifically when it comes to the issue of one or two people dominating the conversation.

 - Round-robin brainstorming can help address this by making sure that everyone gets a voice.

-- The technique involves each participant writing down their ideas on a piece of paper which is then passed on to another participant after a predetermined time.
+- The technique involves each participant writing down an idea on a piece of paper which is then passed on to another participant after a predetermined time.

-- This carries on for a predetermined number of rounds with each participant adding their own ideas which may or may not be based on what has already been written.
+- This carries on for a predetermined number of rounds with each participant adding their own idea to the card, which may or may not be based on what has already been written.

 - If anonymity is important then it is possible to use a software tool.

 - With a growing list of other people’s ideas to reference the session moves on, round-robin brainstorming has the potential to greatly outperform a standard brainstorming meeting.